31 January 1981-23 February 1983

 source TARDIS Wikia

-Nyssa first met the Doctor in his fourth incarnation when he was travelling with Adric.
-She was preparing to celebrate the marriage of her long-widowed father Tremas to Kassia.
-Unbeknownst to her, the Master had also come to Traken and was planning to exploit the tremendous power of the Keepership (to which her father was the only rightful heir) to live beyond his last natural regeneration.
-The Doctor and Adric stopped the Master from taking over the Keepership, but could not prevent his killing Nyssa’s new stepmother.
-They also did not stop the Master from killing Tremas by transferring his essence into Tremas’ body which left Nyssa orphaned in her young adulthood.
+Nyssa first met The Doctor in his fourth incarnation when he was travelling with Adric.
+She had recently attended the wedding of her long-widowed father Tremas to Kassia.
+Unbeknownst to her, The Master had also come to Traken and was planning to exploit the tremendous power of the Keepership (to which her father was the only rightful heir) to live beyond his last natural regeneration.
+The Doctor and Adric stopped The Master from taking over the Keepership, but could not prevent him killing Nyssa’s new stepmother.
+Unbeknownst to them at the time, The Master also killed Tremas by transferring his essence into Tremas’ body, which left Nyssa orphaned in her young adulthood.
 (The Keeper of Traken)

-Soon after, the Watcher took Nyssa to the planet Logopolis in the Doctor’s TARDIS.
-She discovered the Master had, in effect, killed her father.
+Soon after, the Watcher took Nyssa to the planet Logopolis.
+She discovered The Master had, in effect, killed her father.
 He enslaved her mind, involving her in his complex plan to conquer the universe.
-The Doctor soon broke her free of the Master’s spell, then entered into an uneasy alliance with the Master.
-The two Time Lords and Tegan rushed to Earth in the Master’s TARDIS to halt the waves of rampant entropy the Master had unleashed upon the universe.
-Adric and Nyssa were left with the Doctor’s TARDIS on Logopolis.
+The Doctor soon broke her free of the Master’s spell, then entered into an uneasy alliance with The Master.
+The two Time Lords and Tegan Jovanka rushed to Earth in The Master’s TARDIS to halt the waves of rampant entropy The Master had unleashed upon the universe.
+Adric and Nyssa were left with The Doctor’s TARDIS on Logopolis.
 The Watcher helped Adric transport the duo back to Earth.
 En route, Nyssa witnessed the entire Traken Union being swept away by the growing entropy field which threatened the existence of every part of N-Space.
 She knew she was the last of her entire species by the time the TARDIS materialised on Earth.
-When she next met the Doctor, he was mortally wounded in his successful battle to stop the Master.
-He regenerated, never having travelled with her in the TARDIS.
+When she next met The Doctor, he was mortally wounded in his successful battle to stop The Master.
+With assistance from the Watcher, he regenerated while Nyssa, Adric and Tegan looked on.
 (Logopolis)

 TRAVELS WITH THE FIFTH DOCTOR